Pusia variata

-Vexillum variatum is a species of small sea snail, marine gastropod mollusk in the family Costellariidae, the ribbed miters.
+Pusia variata is a species of small sea snail, marine gastropod mollusk in the family Costellariidae, the ribbed miters.

 Description

 The length of the shell attains 19 mm.

 The shell is yellowish brown with a dark superior band, and a white band with dark margins below the middle.

 Distribution

 This marine species occurs off the Bahamas and Bermuda; in the Caribbean Sea; off Brazil.